 5.2 Service Enclosure

 The minimum interior dimensions of a service enclosure are based upon the number of cables entering the enclosure.
-Table 5.2 shows required dimensions for service enclosures.
+Tables 5.2a and 5.2b show required dimensions for service enclosures.

 The enclosure shall have a hinged cover.